Sergio Romo: Career overall

+Statistics and achievements

+Broadcasting career

+Shortly after retiring, Romo became a postgame analyst on NBC Sports Bay Area.

 International play

 By virtue of his Mexican heritage, Romo has represented Mexico in international play.
 In the 2013 World Baseball Classic, he posted a 9.00 ERA, losing a game but also earning a save.
 Mexico failed to advance past the first round.
 In 2017, Romo was excited about Mexico's chances in the classic.
 "This team is well put together.
 I do honestly believe that this is one of the strongest teams that Mexico has ever put forth in any kind of tournament and any kind of situation.
 Not just from a pitching standpoint, but our lineup has a lot of power and guys that can run a little bit.
 I see us playing a more well-rounded brand of baseball.
 With all due respect to all of the other teams, don't sleep on us."
 However, Mexico again failed to advance past the first round.
 Romo posted a 20.25 ERA in that tournament.

 Romo also represented Mexico in the 2017 Caribbean Series, appearing in one game.
 Next season, he appeared in three games for Mexico in the 2018 Caribbean Series.
 Following the 2016, 2017, and 2018 MLB seasons, Romo played for the Charros de Jalisco of the Mexican Pacific League.